ascend4/ascend4/DER.md

 ## Current Status

-The core `der(x)` path is implemented and working for the tested cases.
+The core first-order `der(x)` path is implemented and working for the tested cases.

-Implemented:
+Implemented and passing:

 - parser support for lower-case `der(fname)` in equations
 - equation instantiation preserving `der(...)` as a distinct expression form